 The 14.9 can handle riders weighing up to 350 pounds, and it comes with both handgrip and Bluetooth-enabled chest-strap heart rate monitors.
 Even the workout fan is more powerful than what is found on most competitors.
 There’s an integrated tablet holder and speakers, and the purchase includes one year of the company’s iFit health-tracking and visualization program.

 This NordicTrack is the most expensive elliptical in the G+S rankings, but it’s worth the money and should last for decades if treated nicely.

 5. Exerpeutic 5000 Magnetic Elliptical Trainer

-First, here’s what you won’t get with the Exerpeutic 5000.
-The incline and stride can’t be adjusted, it’s not as whisper-quiet as higher-priced competitors, there’s not much of a discernable difference between many of the 24 adjustable resistance levels, and you don’t get the bells and whistles like fans or iPod connections.
+First, there are a few things that you won’t get with the Exerpeutic 5000.
+The incline and stride can’t be adjusted.
+It’s not as whisper-quiet as higher-priced competitors.
+Also, there’s not much of a discernable difference between many of the 24 adjustable resistance levels, and you don’t get the bells and whistles like fans or iPod connections.

-What you do get is a very large (10”) LCD display, Bluetooth connectivity for easy workout tracking without having to subscribe to a proprietary system.
+What you do get is a very large (10”) LCD display and Bluetooth connectivity for easy workout tracking without having to subscribe to a proprietary system.

 This is a smaller, fully-functional elliptical trainer, which is sufficient for most people and a very good buy.